IMPERIAL MOSQUES

 GAZANFER AĞA MADRASA

 Gazanfer Ağa was the Chief Eunuch and Chief Chamberlain of Sultan Mehmed III.
-He commissioned this madrasa and the chief architect Davut Ağa designed and constructed in 1596.
+He commissioned this madrasa that the chief architect Davut Ağa designed and constructed in 1596.

-Another fascinating observation is that the Chief Eunuch, at the imperial court, had sufficient power and money to fund the construction of what clearly is an impressive complex.
-In my opinion, it is an amazing piece of history.
+Another fascinating observation is that the Chief Eunuch of the imperial court had sufficient power and money to fund construction of what clearly is an impressive complex.
+In my opinion, it is an amazing piece of Ottoman Istanbul.

 THE REST OF OTTOMAN ISTANBUL

-Ottoman Istanbul is much more than what I’ve mentioned in this post.
-The Ottoman heritage is vast and rich and it is impossible to present all its aspects in one article.
+Ottoman Istanbul is far more than what I’ve mentioned in this post.
 There is, for example, the magnificent Grand Bazaar.

-The Bazaar Quarter is a big area around the Grand Bazaar, where you can see many Ottoman era buildings.
-As a matter of fact, you can see typical Ottoman wooden houses in many parts of old Ottoman Istanbul.
+The Bazaar Quarter is a big area surrounding the Grand Bazaar, where you can see many Ottoman era buildings.
+As a matter of fact, you can see typical Ottoman wooden houses in many parts of old Istanbul.

-Apart from the Topkapi Palace and the Blue Mosque, everything else that I’ve mentioned in this article is what I’ve seen for the first time.
+Apart from the Topkapi Palace and Blue Mosque, everything else that I’ve mentioned in this post is what I’ve seen for the first time.
 That’s despite the fact that I’ve already been to Istanbul many times in the past.

-But, it’s also true that there are many different aspects of being in a new city.
-We don’t dedicate all our time to just visiting the historical sites.
+But it’s also true that there are many different aspects of being in a new city.
+We don’t dedicate all our time to just visiting historic sites.
 We need to relax and enjoy too.

-I am very glad that I’ve seen all these, for me, new historical sites.
-I have learnt a lot about Ottoman Istanbul, although I am aware that there is much more to see.
+I’ve learnt a lot about Ottoman Istanbul, although I am aware that there is much more to see and learn.

-But, I will do that another time, as I am sure that I will go back very soon.
+But I’ll leave that another time, because I’m sure that I’ll go back soon.

 Back to Turkey